sjjessop/omnidice/README.md

 ## Performance and precision

-Performance is modest for large numbers of dice or large numbers of sides.
+The library currently computes probability distributions eagerly.
+When you create the object `10 @ d6`, all 51 possible outcomes and their probabilities are computed and stored.
+The algorithms for doing so are not particularly optimised.
+This means that very large dice rolls (larger than you actually encounter in practical games) can be very slow.
+I may change this in future, hopefully with minor backward-incompatibilities or none.

 By default, probabilities are expressed using `fractions.Fraction`, which is precise but slow.
 You can convert the probabilities in any `DRV` to `float` by calling the `faster()` method, which returns a new object.
 Typically this is a lot faster, but you will of course be subject to the inaccuracies of